CoderMogul/sql-data-warehouse-project/README.md

 ## License

 This project is licensed under the [MIT License](LICENSE).
-You are more than welcome to use, modify, and share this project with proper attribution.
+You are more than welcome to use, modify, and share this project appropriately.

 ## About Me

 Hi there!
 I'm **Olumayowa Rominiyi**, also known as **CoderMogul**.
-I'm an IT professional and a Data & Artificial Intelligence Specialist on a mission to share knowledge and engage with other IT enthusiasts.
+I'm an IT professional and a Data & Artificial Intelligence Specialist on a mission to share knowledge and engage with other IT professionals and enthusiasts.